neheller/kits21/examples/submission/README.md

   .
 Please note here, that to run the ensemble script locally, one need to change the naming of the parameters folder as well as script to run (as it's given in the comments of the [dockerfile](https://github.com/trofimova/kits21/blob/master/examples/submission/nnU-Net_baseline/Dockerfile)).
-  Your docker run commant has to be adapted accordingly.
+  Your docker run command has to be adapted accordingly.
 For final submission, however, your inference script should be always called *run_inference.py*.

 We also prepared a quick guidelines for setting up a docker and using submission examples.
 Here are the steps to follow